Vietnam vows tough measures to avert anti-China unrest

 Dang Quoc Khanh, assistant to Vietnam's Foreign Minister, said both countries had settled disputes diplomatically in the past and would seek to do so again.

-However, he said Hanoi would protect its sovereignty and urged China to remove a rig it towed into waters 240 kilometres (150 miles) off Vietnam's coast two weeks ago.
+However, he said Hanoi would protect its sovereignty and urged China to remove a rig it towed into waters 240 kilometers (150 miles) off Vietnam's coast two weeks ago.

 "It has infringed upon Vietnam's sovereignty and jurisdiction.
 Vietnam strongly protests and many times has demanded China to withdraw the oil rig."